 |Great Wall Constructed with Sand and Earth || |

 |Great Wall Made of Bricks and Stones |

-Bricks were more a convenient material than earth and stone as their small size and light weight made them convenient to carry and thus quickened the speed of construction.
-Bricks are also the ideal material to bear the weight.
-According to a sample experiment experiencing gravity and erosion over a hundred years, the compressive strength, resistance to freezing and absorbency of the bricks of the time are similar to today's common bricks.
-A huge brick from a hundred years ago showed a high level of technological skill for that time.
-For further ease of construction, different shapes of brick were also burned and made to stuff into different positions.
+Stone, cut in rectangular shapes was mostly used to build the foundation, inner and outer brims, and gateways of the wall.
+Bricks were more advanced materials than earth and stone as their small size and lightweight made them convenient to carry and thus quickened the speed of construction.
+Bricks are also the ideal material to bear weight.
+Therefore, bricks were used as the upper layers of the walls to resist attack from various weapons.
+For further ease of construction, different shapes of brick were also fired and made to fit into different locations.

-|Stone Used in Building Great Wall || |
+|Stone Used in Building the Great Wall || |

 |Great Wall Brick with Flower Patterns |